OMR-Research/omr-research.github.io/README.md

 If you find [an error](https://github.com/OMR-Research/omr-research.github.io/issues/new?template=incorrect-entry.md) in any of the three BibTex files or want to [add a missing entry](https://github.com/OMR-Research/omr-research.github.io/issues/new?template=missing-entry.md), please open an [issue](https://github.com/OMR-Research/omr-research.github.io/issues/new/choose).
 Especially many old entries could not be verified by us and we appreciate any help from the community to keep this bibliography updated, accessible and a useful resource for the entire community.

 ## Building the website
+First update the date in the [header](template/Header.html).

 Make sure you have LaTeX/BibTex installed and available on your commandline.
 We recommend installing it via [MikTex](https://miktex.org/).

-You can build the website on Windows using the following commands
+Then you can build the website on Windows using the following commands

 ```
 del *.html